My Accidental Journey into FPV Drones

 A beginners journey into the world of FPV drones.

-My journey into getting into FPV drones was by accident, It started sometime in July 2023.
-I had been interested in the rise of camera drones for some time, but could never quite imagine how i would personally use one.
-I finally convinced myself to purchase a DJI Mini 3 Pro, I had seen the goggles and thought that sounded neat so I got a motion controller to complete the FPV experience.
+My journey into FPV drones started by accident in July 2023.
+I had been interested in the rise of camera drones for some time but could never quite imagine how I would personally use one.
+Finally, I convinced myself to purchase a DJI Mini 3 Pro.
+Having seen the goggles and motion controller, I thought it sounded like a neat way to experience FPV, so I got a motion controller to complete the setup.

-It wasn't long after taking my first flight in the goggles that i was hooked, it felt very awkward to fly with the motion controller and the FOV was lacking with the Mini 3 Pro, from what i recall.
-I also soon thereafter crashed it into my house failing to brake in time.
+It wasn’t long after my first flight with the goggles that I was hooked.
+Flying with the motion controller felt awkward, and the field of view (FOV) on the Mini 3 Pro was somewhat lacking from what I recall.
+Soon after, I crashed the drone into my house, failing to brake in time.
+Sadly, I don’t have footage of this crash, so this dramatic reenactment will have to suffice!

-I had to send the Mini 3 Pro to DJI for a free gimbal replacement as they deemed it as "malfunctioned".
-In short I wouldn't recommend the Mini 3 Pro or any of the photography drones for FPV in particular, but i can attest that it furthered my interest into what FPV was.
+I had to send the Mini 3 Pro to DJI for a free gimbal replacement, as they deemed it “malfunctioned.”
+In short, I wouldn’t recommend the Mini 3 Pro—or any photography-focused drone—for FPV flying in particular, but I can attest that it furthered my interest in FPV.

 This is one of the first "flights" i did with the Mini 3 Pro and Motion Controller 2 & Goggles 2.